apache/apisix-website/blog/en/blog/2022/02/25/consul-api-gateway.md

 - Consul
 - Service Discovery
 - Servici Register
 description: Apache APISIX supports the Consul KV-based service discovery registry.
-This article will walk you through the process of implementing service discovery and service registry in Apache APISIX.
+This article will walk you through the process of implementing service discovery and service registry in APISIX.
-tags: [Technology,Ecosystem,Service Discovery]
+tags: [Ecosystem]
 ---

 > Apache APISIX supports the Consul KV-based service discovery registry.
 This article will walk you through the process of implementing service discovery and service registry in Apache APISIX.